Identification of the Hypertension Drug Guanfacine as an Antivirulence Agent in Pseudomonas aeruginosa.

-An alternative solution to the cyclical development of new antibiotics is the concept of disarming pathogens without affecting growth, thereby eliminating selective pressures that lead to resistant phenotypes.
-Herein, we employ our previously developed HiTES methodology to identify one such compound against the ESKAPE pathogen Pseudomonas aeruginosa.
-Rather than induce silent biosynthetic gene clusters, we used HiTES to suppress actively-expressed virulence genes.
-By screening a library of 770 FDA-approved drugs, we identified guanfacine, a clinical hypertension drug, as an anti-virulence agent in P. aeruginosa.
-Follow-up studies showed that guanfacine reduces biofilm formation and pyocycanin production without affecting growth.
-Moreover, we identified a homolog of QseC, a sensor His kinase used by multiple pathogens to turn on virulence, as a target of guanfacine.
-Our studies suggest that guanfacine may be an attractive anti-virulence lead in P. aeruginosa and provide a template for identifying such molecules by screening for down-regulators of actively expressed biosynthetic genes.
+An alternative solution to the cyclical development of new antibiotics is the concept of disarming pathogens without affecting their growth, thereby eliminating the selective pressures that lead to resistant phenotypes.
+Here, we have employed our previously developed HiTES methodology to identify one such compound against the ESKAPE pathogen Pseudomonas aeruginosa.
+Rather than induce silent biosynthetic gene clusters, we used HiTES to suppress actively expressed virulence genes.
+By screening a library of 770 FDA-approved drugs, we identified guanfacine, a clinical hypertension drug, as an antivirulence agent in P. aeruginosa.
+Follow-up studies showed that guanfacine reduces biofilm formation and pyocycanin production without altering growth.
+Moreover, we identified a homologue of QseC, a sensor His kinase used by multiple pathogens to turn on virulence, as a target of guanfacine.
+Our studies suggest that guanfacine might be an attractive antivirulence lead in P. aeruginosa and provide a template for uncovering such molecules by screening for downregulators of actively expressed biosynthetic genes.